izikorgad/fetcher/README.md

  response = await fetcher.delete('/some/api/path', args);

- // Fethcer module has a built-in client-side timeout (set to 1 minute by default)
+ // Fetcher module has a built-in client-side timeout (set to 1 minute by default)
- // You can set your own default by sending a second parameter to the constructor: const fetcher = new Fetcher('http://<your_server_url>', 12000);
+ // You can set your own default by sending a second parameter to the constructor: const config = {baseUrl: 'http://<your_server_url>', defaultTimeout: 12000};
+ const fetcher = new Fetcher(config);

- // Furthetrmore, you can overwite the default timeout on a psecific API call: response = await fetcher.post('/some/api/path', args, 300000);
+ // Furthermore, you can overwrite the default timeout on a specific API call: response = await fetcher.post('/some/api/path', args, 300000);